 - Click Submit.

-Code view allows schemas to be defined using a code editor:
+Code view allows schemas to be defined using a code editor; click to access.

-For this, we will be building a Time Series database, consisting of tiers to access and store real-time, interval and historic data.
+We will build a Time Series database, consisting of tiers, to access and store real-time, interval and historic data.

 No change required.